SEND Information Report

 - Verbal feedback from the teacher, parent and pupil.

-- Children may move off the SEN register when they have 'caught up' or made sufficient progress.
+- Children may move off the SEND register when they have 'caught up' or made sufficient progress.

-We offer an open door policy where parents/carers are welcome any time to make an appointment to meet with either the class teacher or SENCO and discuss pupil progress.
+We offer an open door policy where parents/carers are welcome any time to make an appointment to meet with either the class teacher or SENDCo and discuss pupil progress.

-How children with SEN are enabled to engage in activities available with children in the school who do not have SEN
+How children with SEND are enabled to engage in activities available with children in the school who do not have SEND

 All learners should have the same opportunity to access extra-curricular activities and School activities including residential visits.
 Access to after school clubs is provided as of right and individual support is organised where required.
 It is a requirement that any independent provider of after-school clubs must cater for pupils with SEND.
 School trips are accompanied by a high ratio of adults to children and more individualised support is arranged where necessary.
 A risk assessment is carried out prior to any off site activity.